-- development of new ways of working, with a different balance of practitioners taking on different parts of the work (e.g. for acquisition of CT and MRI scans) - training for advanced practitioner radiographers to take on reporting of images with appropriate back filling of existing workloads - provision of imaging simulators to facilitate training of different staff groups - support for existing staff to take on additional responsibilities (e.g. micro credentialing) - recognition of sonographers as a regulated profession - full development of imaging networks with the connectivity to enable image sharing and flexible working, i.e. home reporting by radiologists/radiographers - introduction of artificial intelligence (AI) to support reporting as soon as it has been properly evaluated in different areas of imaging (e.g. screening mammography), thereby reducing radiologist/radiographer reporting time.
+- development of new ways of working, with a different balance of practitioners taking on different parts of the work (e.g. for acquisition of CT and MRI scans) - training for advanced practitioner radiographers to take on reporting of images with appropriate back filling of existing workloads - provision of imaging simulators to facilitate training of different staff groups - support for existing staff to take on additional responsibilities (e.g. micro credentialing) - recognition of sonographers as a regulated profession - review the requirements of nuclear medicine technicians and the potential for this group to be recognised as a regulated profession - full development of imaging networks with the connectivity to enable image sharing and flexible working, i.e. home reporting by radiologists/radiographers - introduction of artificial intelligence (AI) to support reporting as soon as it has been properly evaluated in different areas of imaging (e.g. screening mammography), thereby reducing radiologist/radiographer reporting time.

-Estimates of numbers required in each profession have been based on numbers of additional images (of different types); staffing requirements to acquire these images (mainly radiographers and assistant practitioners); staffing to maintain the new equipment (physicists); and staff to report the images (mainly radiologists with some radiographers).
+Estimates of numbers required in each profession have been based on numbers of additional images (of different types); staffing requirements to acquire these images (mainly radiographers and assistant practitioners); staff to report the images (mainly radiologists with some radiographers); and staff to provide advice on radiation safety and other issues (physicists) and to maintain the new equipment (technicians).